vfong00/cbpractice/README.md

 ## Usage:
 0. Have Python 3 installed
-1. Run "python3 patterns.py" in the terminal
+1. Run "python3 cbpractice.py" in the terminal
-2. Play!
-You don't need to worry about case.
-3. Enter 'end' at any time to end the session (or quit out)
+2. Follow the instructions!

 ## Current features:
 - Pattern practice